WilsonVonSchneider/Laravel-example/README.md

 ## Credits

-This app was created by Matej Žagar.
+This app was created by Matej Zagar.